Happy Birthday To Marvelous Marvin

 Not the ending one might have wanted for an otherwise brilliant career, but it hardly matters.
 By that time Hagler’s credentials as an all-time great were well-established.
 But what people sometimes overlook is that Marvelous Marvin’s reign as the best in the world at 160 actually began well before that memorable night in 1980 when Hagler took the title from Minter and angry UK fans pelted the ring with cans and bottles.
 After all, it was Hagler, not Carlos Monzon or Hugo Corro, who defeated such talents as Sugar Ray Seales, Kevin Finnegan, Mike Colbert, Bobby Watts, and Willie Monroe, not to mention Bennie Briscoe, and it was Hagler who put on a brilliant performance against Vito Antuefermo in 1979 only to have the myopic judges rule a clear victory for “The Marvelous One” a draw.

 But more to the point is that, while now universally regarded as an all-time great middleweight champion, Marvelous Marvin Hagler is still viewed by some as primarily a two-fisted, power-punching, knockout artist.
-The shaved head, the menacing scowl, the “Destruct and Destroy” mentality, create the image of Hagler as a brute of a fighter who relied on ferocity and power above all else.
+The shaved head, the menacing scowl, the “Destruct and Destroy” mentality — it all fosters the image of Hagler as a brute of a fighter who relied on ferocity and power above all else.